When researching summer programs, always ask about scholarships.

 DAAP Summer Camps

-Descriptions are now posted for the University of Cincinnati's College of Design, Art, Architecture, & Planning (DAAP) summer camps.
+University of Cincinnati's College of Design, Art, Architecture, & Planning (DAAP) is now accepting applications for day and residential summer camps.

-- What/Who: Residential and day camps for students in high school and middle school
+- Who may attend: high school and middle school students

-- Where: Visit the DAAP 2017 Summer camp webpage for camp descriptions
+- Locations, descriptions, & applications: Visit the DAAP 2017 Summer camp webpage

 B-WISER Science Camp (Women in Science, Engineering and Research) – June 11-16, College of Wooster